Cloud Trace overview

 Tracing client

-If an OpenCensus library is available for your programming language, you can simplify the process of creating and sending trace data by using OpenCensus.
-In addition to being simpler to use, OpenCensus implements batching which might improve performance.
+If an OpenTelemetry library is available for your programming language, you can simplify the process of creating and sending trace data by using OpenTelemetry.
+In addition to being simpler to use, OpenTelemetry implements batching which might improve performance.

-If an OpenCensus library doesn't exist, instrument your code by importing the Trace SDK library and using the Cloud Trace API.
-The Cloud Trace API collects trace data and sends it to your Google Cloud project.
+If an OpenTelemetry library doesn't exist, then instrument your code by importing the Trace SDK library and by using the Cloud Trace API.
+The Cloud Trace API sends trace data to your Google Cloud project.

 Tracing interface

-After the agent has collected trace data, you can view and analyze that data in near real-time in the Cloud Trace interface.
-The interface contains three pages: Overview, Trace list, and Analysis reports.
+You can view and analyze your trace data in near real-time in the Cloud Trace interface.

-The Trace list page lets you examine an individual traces in detail.
+The Trace Explorer page lets you examine an individual traces in detail.
 By default, this view displays a plot of the latency for all traces and lists, in a table, the most recent traces.
+You can select a trace to view more detailed information, such as the spans in the trace, the latency information for each span and for the trace, and links to logs and events.
+For information about filtering and viewing trace details, see Find and explore traces.

 The Analysis reports page lets you to create custom reports.
 These reports can include all traces, or by specifying filters, only include a subset of traces.
 You can also create reports that compare two different sets of latency data.
 For more information, see Create and view reports.